songpoemHQ/songpoem.github.io/_pages/index.md

 seo_title: "Creative & Scalable Digital Transformation Solutions for High Traffic Businesses."
 title: "We provide Digital Transformation Solutions for High Traffic Businesses."
 description: "Technology and Software Solutions.
 Customized and Scalable Platform provider for your Startup.
 Creative & Sound Digital Transformation Solutions for High Traffic Businesses."
 excerpt: "Technology and Software Solutions.
 Customized and Scalable Platform provider for your Startup.
-Creative & Sound Digital Transformation Solutions for High Traffic Businesses."
+Custom software development as well as modernization of legacy systems"
 description_2: "Marketplace and on-demand Platform provider."
 keywords:
   - digital transformation